giannicastillo/taskmgmt-reactjava-fullstack/README.md

 ![Screen Shot 2022-07-22 at 12 21 21 PM](https://user-images.githubusercontent.com/66094112/180482041-adcc146f-a4bd-4a4c-8966-929a369a23a6.png)

 # Footer
-  The links that are included in the footer include when clicked send the user to my linkedin and github profile as well as a pdf of my résume.
+  The links that are included in the footer include when clicked send the user to my linkedin and github profile as well as a pdf of my résumé.

  # Dashboard